Our Amazing Team

 Vet Reference Checker

-I am Abbie Hale and I complete vet reference checks as part of the application approval process.
-This is to ensure applicants obtain proper medical care for their current and/or past pets.
-I also follow up with applicants when additional information is needed.
+Abbie completes vet reference checks as part of the application approval process.
+This is to ensure applicants have provided proper medical care to their current and/or past pets.
 I guess you could say that dogs are my passion.
 I have literally had dogs in my life since I was about 12 years old.
 I can't remember ever not having a dog.
 I was a vet tech for about 6 years and a certified dog training (which I do very little of anymore).
 For about the last 35 years, I rescued Dobermans and began rescuing Bostons about 5 years ago.
 I found Black Tie Boston Rescue and, oh my goodness, that was everything.
 My wife, Marilynn, and I have traveled to several states to pick up dogs for transport, have fostered a few, and adopted 3 of those.
 We now have 5 Bostons.
 We are avid RVers, so sometimes a foster gets to go RVing with us, as we take our pack with us in the RV for long-distance trips.
 This is how we love life to the fullest!

 Jeannine Maus